TG9541/stm8ef/README.md

 Interactive development is possible using half-duplex RS232 communication through the sensor header:

 Port D6 (RxD) is on the NTC header.
 I implemented a half-duplex "multiple access bus" communication interface with an interrupt based software simulation for TX that causes very little CPU overhead (9600 baud with TIM4).

 Prerequists for using eForth on a W1209 interactively:

 * remove the capacitor next to header (0.47µF would limit the UART to about 5 character/s)
 * on the terminal side, use wired-or *RXD || TxD* (with open drain, e.g. USB CH340 with 1N4148 in series with TxD)

+Alternative solution: reconfigure to use PD1/SWIM (shared with 7S-LED segment `A`)

 Refer to the [wiki](https://github.com/TG9541/stm8ef/wiki/STM8S-Value-Line-Gadgets#w1209).